-Fiduciary funds- Fiduciary funds are used to account for resources held for the benefit of parties outside the Village/Town.
+Fiduciary funds-Fiduciary funds are used to account for resources held for the benefit of parties outside the Village/Town.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the Village/Town's own programs.

-The Village/Town maintains two types of fiduciary funds, the Pension Trust Fund and the Agency Fund.
-The Pension Trust Fund is used to account for trust arrangements for which the funds of the Village/Town's Volunteer Fire and Ambulance Length of Service Award Programs ("LOSAP") are maintained.
-The Agency Fund reports resources held by the Village/Town in custodial capacity for individuals, private organizations and other governments.
+The Village/Town maintains one type of fiduciary fund, the Custodial Fund.
+The Custodial Fund reports resources held by the Village/Town in custodial capacity for individuals, private organizations and other governments.
 The fiduciary fund financial statements can be found on pages 24-25 of this report.

 Notes to the financial statements-The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 26-64 of this report.
+The notes to the financial statements can be found on pages 26-65 of this report.

 Other information-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Village/Town's net pension liabilities, the Village/Town's total OPEB liability and related ratios, and the Village/Town's budgetary comparison for the General Fund.
-Required supplementary information and related notes to the required supplementary information can be found on pages 65-72 of this report.
+Required supplementary information and related notes to the required supplementary information can be found on pages 66-72 of this report.

-The combining statements referred to earlier in connection with nonmajor governmental funds are presented as supplementary information immediately following the Required Supplementary Information in the Supplementary Information of this report on pages 73-74 of this report.
+The combining statements referred to earlier in connection with nonmajor governmental funds are presented as supplementary information immediately following the Required Supplementary Information in the Supplementary Information section of this report on pages 73-74 of this report.